 Her appointment as German defence minister in 2013 was unexpected and followed three months of coalition talks between the CDU and the centre-left Social Democrats (SPD).

-As defence minister in the EU's most industrialised and populous country, she argued for Germany to boost its military involvement in the North Atlantic Treaty Organisation (Nato).
+As defence minister in the EU's most industrialised and populous country, she argued for Germany to boost its military involvement in Nato.

 However, her tenure in the defence post was not without incident.